Bulletin #1004, Equine Facts: Guide to First-Time Horse Ownership

 - pleasure riding,

 - harness racing.

-It is advisable to attend different horse related activities and observe the requirements for participation.
+It is advisable to attend different horse-related activities and observe the requirements for participation.
 Interacting with horse owners at these activities will help you meet others with similar interests and therefore help you enjoy your horse.
-This interaction will also clarify which attributes enable a horse to excel in an activity, and may provide a source of horses to buy.
+This interaction will also clarify which attributes enable a horse to excel in an activity and may provide a source of horses to buy.

-Evaluating Horse Value:
+Evaluating Horse Value

 Matching up your interests with the necessary attributes of a horse will make your choices clearer.
 A horse’s attributes result from its physical ability, natural instinct, and behavior developed through training.
 You may want a horse that safely rides through trails.
 Others may desire a horse trained for a particular event at horse shows.

 A horse’s value is usually a combination of its pedigree, build or “conformation,” and ability to complete desired tasks.
-Pedigree indicates selective breeding for desired traits (for example, some pedigrees suggest genetic potential for pulling, speed or cutting ability).
+Pedigree indicates selective breeding for desired traits (for example, some pedigrees suggest a genetic potential for pulling, speed or cutting ability).
 Strong genetic lines for a desired trait or performance increase horse value, so expect to pay more for the horse if the trait is important to you or the seller.
 Likewise, certain physical traits are important for show and use.
 As a result, you can expect to pay more for horses with conformation desirable for an intended purpose.
 A horse’s ability to perform desired tasks (its training and behavior) usually affects value more than pedigree or conformation.
 Expect to pay more for a horse already trained to complete a task than one that will require time and expense to reach that point.

 Above all, realize that current supply and demand drive the horse market, and what is important to you is probably important to others.
 High demand and low supply increase horse value.
 Identifying needs and evaluating a horse’s ability to meet those needs will guard against spending money on needless attributes, or on a horse that does not have the characteristics most important to you.